What I Spend in a Week as a Graduate

 ✅Peace of mind.
 While everyone else ’s prices might be increasing around you, you can rest easy, knowing you’ve locked yours and you’ll be paying the same amount.

 👎🏻Stuck in a contract.
 When you fix your tariff, it’s typically for a set amount of time.
 Usually, the cheaper the tariff, the longer the contract.
-This means that should you wish to switch later down the line to a completely new supplier or even to another tariff, it might not be straightforward.
+This means that should you wish to switch to a completely new supplier later down the line or even to another tariff, it might not be straightforward.

 👎🏻Exit fees.
 As we mentioned above, fixed tariffs typically have hefty exit fees, especially if you want to leave the tariff before the end date.